 Straw poll #354

-Do you support the inclusion of the following in the SFD for 802.11be R1:

-802.11be shall define a mechanism for an AP to transmit a modified MU-RTS Trigger frame that allocates time within a TXOP for transmitting one or more non-TB PPDUs
+In R1,802.11be shall define a mechanism for an AP to transmit a modified MU-RTS Trigger frame that allocates time within a TXOP for transmitting one or more non-TB PPDUs.

 The time allocation starts after the end of transmission of the MU-RTS frame.